-- i.
-The determination of categories of financial assets and financial liabilities has been identified as an accounting policy which involves judgments or assessments made by management; - ii.
+- ii.
 Management is required to assess the functional currency of each entity of the Company.
 The Company determined the Canadian dollar to be its functional currency through an analysis of several indicators such as expenses and cash flow, financing activities, retention of operating cash flows, and frequency of transactions; - iii.
 Management is required to assess impairment in respect of its investment in mineral properties.
 The triggering events are defined in IFRS 6.
 In making the assessment, management is required to make judgments on the status of each project and the future plans towards finding commercial reserves.
 The nature of exploration and evaluation activity is such that only a small proportion of projects are ultimately successful and some assets are likely to become impaired in future periods.
-Management has determined that there were no triggering events present as defined in IFRS 6 for the other properties and as such, no impairment loss was recorded for the year ended December 31, 2019; and - iv.
+Management has determined that there were no triggering events present as defined in IFRS 6 for the other properties and as such, no impairment loss was recorded for the year ended December 31, 2020; and - iv.
 Although, the Company takes steps to verify title to exploration and evaluation assets in which it has an interest, these procedures do not guarantee the Company's title.
 Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects.